madebylydia/DisCapTy/README.md

 import discapty

 async def testme():
-    my_captcha = discapty.Captcha("plain")  # Creating my plain captcha without code, if so, a random code is generated.
+    my_captcha: discapty.Captcha = discapty.Captcha("plain")  # Creating my plain captcha without code, if so, a random code is generated.
-    # At this point, the code is generated and can already be
+    # At this point, the code is generated randomly and can already be
-    # verified, but if we want an output of a generated captcha,
+    # verified, but if we want an output of a generated captcha text/image,
     # use my_captcha.generate_captcha.
+    await my_captcha.verify_code(str("SXCU"))
-    await my_captcha.verify_code(str("SXCU"))  # True
+    # True
 ```

 As long as you use "plain" type, you should receive string as the output of `discapy.Captcha.generate_captcha`, but when it comes to "image" and "wheezy", we receive BytesIO objects.